mithi/react-philosophies/README.md

 5. Make sure your `React.memo`, `useCallback` or `useMemo` is doing what you think it's doing (is it really preventing rerendering?)
 6. Window large lists (with [`tannerlinsley/react-virtual`](https://github.com/tannerlinsley/react-virtual) or similar)
 7. Stop punching yourself everytime you blink (fix slow renders before fixing rerenders)
-8. Putting your state as close as possible to where it's being used will make your app faster (state colocation)
+8. Putting your state as close as possible to where it's being used will not only make your code so much easier to read but It would also make your app faster (state colocation)
-9. `Context` should be logically separated, do not add to many values in one context provider
+9. `Context` should be logically separated, do not add to many values in one context provider.
+If any of the values of your context changes, all components consuming that context also rerenders even if those components doesn't use the value that was actually changed.
 10. You can optimize `context` by separating the `state` and the `dispatch` function
-11. You can visualize the code bundles you've generated with tools such as [`source-map-explorer`](https://create-react-app.dev/docs/analyzing-the-bundle-size/) or [`@next/bundle-analyzer`](https://www.npmjs.com/package/@next/bundle-analyzer) (for NextJS).
+11. A smaller bundle size usually also means a faster app.
+You can visualize the code bundles you've generated with tools such as [`source-map-explorer`](https://create-react-app.dev/docs/analyzing-the-bundle-size/) or [`@next/bundle-analyzer`](https://www.npmjs.com/package/@next/bundle-analyzer) (for NextJS).
 12. If you're going to use a package for your forms, I recommend [`react-hook-forms`](https://react-hook-form.com/).
 I think it is a great balance of good performance and good developer experience.

 <details>